 Every man should be able to cook delicious and healthful meals.

-Set up a regular mother-son date where you teach him to cook some of the family favorites.
+Set up a regular mother-son date where you teach him to make some of the family favorites.

-This has another bonus to it as well – once he is well-versed in some recipes then he can have his own night to cook.
+This has another bonus to it as well – once he is well-versed in some recipes then he can have his own night on dinner.

 Having my son take over even one meal a week was huge in the years when I was a single mom – and years later when he came home to live with my husband and me during his medical training, it was also super helpful!